EricCrosson/usable/readme.md

 ## API

+Note that

-Note that all target projects will be cloned into the current working directory.
+- all target projects will be cloned into the current working directory.

+- all commands adhere to the standard arguments

 ### apply